Correctional Officer

 It varies from jurisdiction to jurisdiction.
 It would almost certainly have to be reported both to the probation officer and to the employing agency.
 Generally speaking it would be considered to be inappropriate and even illegal due to the fact that there is a power imbalance between the two.
 The law would consider that the officer was in some fashion coercing behavior from the probationer even if it were not actually true.
 IF there was a documented relationship between the two prior to incarceration and if both the employer and probation officer approved you could get by with it.
 If not you could easily end up with the officer being fired and even prosecuted.
 I have seen it happen.

-Asked by Neal Bracken over 8 years ago
+Asked by Patrick over 9 years ago

 What's academy like?
 I'm a 32 year old military veteran.
 Is it going to be anything like BMT (bootcamp)?
 Because I feel like I'm a bit too old to have some chinstrap screaming/spitting in my face trying to break me down to 'mold' me.

-Asked by StalwartHero about 8 years ago
+Asked by StalwartHero over 8 years ago

 It depends where.
 Some jurisdictions use a very bootcamp-like training operation.
 Some a very classroom oriented with a minimal physical component and necessary chemical agents and firearms training.